FabioViscuso/prisma-backend-template/README.md

 This project is an overhaul and TypeScript port of this one:
 - https://github.com/jagama/Node-Test/

-Which was born as a starting point for studying local backend auth
+Which was born as a starting point for studying local backend